oanda/iOSNetworkingWithOandaApi/README.md

 For more information on the methods provided, please refer to the documentation in <b>OTNetworkController.h</b>

-For in-depth info on the OANDA API used, please check out <a href="https://github.com/oanda/apidocs/blob/master/README.md">The OANDA API</a>
+For in-depth info on the OANDA API used under the hood, please check out <a href="https://github.com/oanda/apidocs/blob/master/README.md">The OANDA API</a>